 in quests - just to name a few.

 I think that perhaps the greatest thing about UO in addition to the pre-designed challenges, is the possibility to create your own goals and challenges with the vast assortment of tools, game mechanisms and objects UO provides.
 Do you want to set up a virtual tavern?
 Hunt out a free plot, build your tavern, buy your booze, hire staff (either real or NPC) and off you go!
 Always dreamt of owning a flower shop?
 Gather seeds, dirt and pots, plant the seeds and watch your plants grow, even cross breed them, and sell them at your very own, self built little flower shop.
 Want to defend the innocent?
 Become a mercenary!
 Train up your skills, craft your own weapons and hunt down the bad guys, gaining fame, fortune and appreciation from your fellow players.
 There are so many ways to entertain yourself in UO that you will never find yourself wondering what to do next.
 The broad range of playing styles it supports can be appreciated by all.

 Ultima Online is not really a game, it's a world.
 It cannot be saved, paused or deleted.
 It lives and breathes every passing minute.
 Towns are alive

-The world of Ultima was not new to me when I started playing UO, for I'd been a big fan of the Ultima series for years.
-But it took two years after the release of UO until I would start playing due to fears of becoming too addicted.
+The world of Ultima was not new to me when I started playing, for I'd been a big fan of the Ultima series already.
+But it took two years after the release of UO until I would start playing it due to fears of becoming too addicted.
 Eventually, resistance was futile once my two close friends started playing in the summer of 1999 and after a couple of months of coaxing, finally lured me in.
 I logged on for the first time on the 27th

 neverending due to the periodic expansions added to the game.